mcgnly/DeveloperDocumentation/Android/Reference.md

 ## SDK Reference

-Click [here](https://developer.relayr.io/rendered-doc/javadoc/index.html) for a detailed list of the relayr SDK methods
+Click <a href="https://developer.relayr.io/rendered-doc/javadoc/index.html" target="_blank">here</a> for a detailed list of the relayr SDK methods

 ## Sample Project